cujojs/curl/README.md

 and will be fetched from the following path:

-	path/to/js/path/to/my-package/location/of/other/modules/other-module.js
+	path/to/js/path/to/my-package/other-module.js

 ----------------------------------------

-What is cujo?
+What is cujoJS?
 =====================

-cujo.js is a web app development platform.
-It employs MVC, IOC, AMD and lots of other TLAs. :)  curl.js is one of the many micro-libs we're pulling out of cujo.js.
-Our goal is to make the advanced concepts in cujo.js more palatable by breaking them down into easier-to-grok chunks.
-Other cujo.js libs include:
+cujoJS is the JavaScript Architectural Toolkit.
+It employs MVC, IOC, AMD and lots of other TLAs. :)  Our goal is to provide architectural tools and guidance.
+Find out more at [cujoJS.com](http://cujojs.com).

-* [canhaz](https://github.com/cujojs/canhaz): a project and code bootstrapping tool that will save you tons of typing.
-* [wire](https://github.com/cujojs/wire): A light, fast, flexible Javascript IOC container
-* [when.js](https://github.com/cujojs/when): A small, fast Promises/A compliant promises implementation
-* [cram](https://github.com/cujojs/cram): a javascript compressor, concatenator, and optimizer meant to be used with curl.js

 Kudos
 =================

-Many thanks to Bryan Forbes ([@bryanforbes](http://www.twitter.com/bryanforbes)) for helping to clean up my code and for making cujo's domReady much more robust.
+Many thanks to Bryan Forbes ([@bryanforbes](http://www.twitter.com/bryanforbes)) for helping to clean up my code and for making curl's domReady much more robust and help with dojo compatibility.
 More about Bryan: <http://www.reigndropsfall.net/>

-Kudos also to James Burke ([@jrburke](http://www.twitter.com/jrburke)) who instigated the CommonJS AMD proposal and paved the way to create AMD-style loaders.
+Kudos also to James Burke ([@jrburke](http://www.twitter.com/jrburke)) who instigated the AMD standard and paved the way to create AMD-style loaders.
 More about James: <http://tagneto.blogspot.com/>

 Shout out to Kris Zyp ([@kriszyp](http://www.twitter.com/kriszyp)) for excellent ideas and feedback and to Kyle Simpson ([@getify](http://www.twitter.com/getify)) who is inarguably the godfather of javascript loading.